-In the optional sub-study survey, participants were asked to take an image of their weight recorded on a set of scales and upload this within the survey platform.
-Instructions were provided to participants on how to accurately measure weight (e.g. place scales on a hard, flat surface), and how to take the image (e.g. ensure the scale reading is visible), as well as a sample image as a visual aid.
+In the optional substudy survey, participants were asked to take an image of their weight recorded on a set of scales and upload this within the survey platform.
+Instructions were provided to participants on how to accurately measure weight (eg, place scales on a hard, flat surface), and how to take the image (eg, ensure the scale reading is visible), as well as a sample image as a visual aid.
 Participants were also asked to indicate the units of measurement of their scales (open response question).
 For those who chose not to participate and upload an image of their weight, they were asked to complete a brief survey consisting of three questions to determine their reasons for not participating.
-These questions asked whether they uploaded an image (yes/no/can't remember) and two follow on multiple choice questions for those that responded no or can't remember, to determine their main reason, and any further reasons for not participating (e.g. no access to scales, felt uncomfortable uploading an image of their weight, did not have the time).
+The first question asked whether they uploaded an image (yes/no/can't remember) and two follow on multiple choice questions were asked for those that responded no or can't remember, to determine their main reason, and any further reasons for not participating (eg., no access to scales, felt uncomfortable uploading an image of their weight, did not have the time).